satcasm/-fluffy-octo-spork/README.md

-##Advaita
+# Static Website
-It was a simple static website created for a competition.
+It was a simple static website created for a competition purpose in the college.
+The screenshots are provided below.

 SCREENSHOTS=
 ![screenshot 1](home.png)